MQCOMP3120-2021/E-commerce-website-Project/README.md

 # Next Steps

-- A sorting function should be added to the application, where it allows users to view the products in menu in sorted manner such as by ratings, pricing or alphabetical order of product names.
+- A sorting function could be added to the application, where it allows users to view the products in menu in sorted manner such as by ratings, pricing or alphabetical order of product names.

-- The proper checkout page should be set up, where users can select their desired delivery partner and choose their payment methods.
+- Implementation of a payment system which will allow users to pay for their orders.

+- Integration with actual delivery partners for items to get delivered.

+- A form that allows users to add reviews to items that they previously purchased.

 # Roles and Contributions of Each Member